List of songs recorded by JoJo: Career

 JoJo made her chart debut on July 24, 2004 with the worldwide hit, "Leave (Get Out)", after signing a deal with record labels Blackground Records and Da Family Entertainment at age 12 in 2003.
 She began working with some producers on her platinum-selling debut album, JoJo, which is primarily a pop and R&B album.
 The album's second singles, "Baby It's You" features American rapper Bow Wow on the single release version, however, The album version of the song is performed by JoJo herself.
 Although it failed to match the success of her debut single, the song was successful in many countries.
 "Not that Kinda Girl" was released as the album's third and final single.
 The single received a limited release, only receiving minimal airplay in the US.
 Due to lack of a physical CD in many countries, the single was a commercial failure compared to her other two singles.
 Following the 2004 Indian Ocean earthquake and Hurricane Katrina in 2005 JoJo was featured on the charity record, "Come Together Now", alongside "Celine Dion", "The Game" and "Jesse McCartney" among others.
 JoJo was also featured on the 2004 soundtrack for Shark Tale on a song called "Secret Love".

 In 2006, JoJo released her gold-certified sophomore album, entitled The High Road, which contained more urban-pop/R&B and Hip Hop influenced songs.
 The album spawned three singles, including the worldwide hit song "Too Little Too Late" which broke the record for the biggest jump into the top three on the Billboard Hot 100 chart, moving from number sixty-six to number three in one week; this record was previously held by Mariah Carey with her 2001 single "Loverboy", which went from number sixty to number two. as well as "How to Touch a Girl" and "Anything".
 In 2009, JoJo collaborated with Timbaland and appeared on his second studio album Shock Value II on the songs Lose Control & Timothy Where Have You Been which also featured Jet.
-JoJo was also featured on the soundtrack for the 2009 film More than a Game on a song called If You Dream with Tank alongside Jordin Sparks, Tyrese and Toni Braxton, among others.
+JoJo was also featured on the soundtrack for the 2009 film More than a Game on a song called If You Dream with Tank alongside Jordin Sparks, Tyrese Gibson and Toni Braxton, among others.